Skip to main content

 Legacy core operational systems are one of the major barriers to digital transformation.

 They are unnecessarily slow to update and fix, with a shortage of expertise available in the market to work on them.
-Repair work is necessarily slow due to disconnected systems, large code bases, and outdated workflows.

-When it comes to a cyber-attack, every hour of downtime is lost revenue, trust, and resources.
-With cyber-attacks a near certainty, businesses need to prioritise quick recovery and data security.
+When it comes to a cyber attack, every hour of downtime is lost revenue, trust, and resources.
+With cyber attacks a near certainty, businesses need to prioritise quick recovery and data security.

 The Challenge